Freezing in the Middle of a Speech

 woman looking fearful

 Your confidence is tested in numerous ways when you work with attorneys.
-You might be testifying as an expert witness, explaining a case to an attorney, or giving a talk to attorney or paralegals.
+You might be testifying as an expert witness, explaining a case to an attorney, or giving a talk to attorneys or paralegals.
 Trial attorneys are great at reading body language and assessing witnesses.
 They focus on credibility-the credibility of the defendant and the…

 Read More